 Plan lots of warm-up breaks

-And, if all else fails, if you just can’t stay warm skiing, then call it a day, sometimes it is just too cold!
-Stay inside, share some hot cocoa, and cuddle with a great family ski movie instead!
+And, if all else fails, if you just can’t stay warm in the cold weather, then call it a day, sometimes it is just too cold to be outside long!
+So, stay inside, share some hot cocoa, and cuddle with a great family ski movie instead!

 - If you’re a family that enjoys getting outside and connecting with nature, you should subscribe to our Newsletter.
 You’ll get freebies, news, tips, and ideas to keep you motivated and excited about getting you and your family outdoors more often!